 Here are excerpts from what he had to say across various topics, rearranged temporally.

-Early struggles as an entrepreneur
+Larry Ellison’s early struggles as an entrepreneur

 If you thought Larry Ellison had early venture capitalists of the 1970s and 80s queuing up at his office for investment, you are wrong.
 Larry categorically said, “I couldn’t even get them to say no because nobody even met me!”, adding rather casually that he was often admonished by the front office receptionists of investors after hours of wait at their offices in vain for trying to stealthily pocket the latest version of magazines.
 I realized that venture capital as we know it today, may not even have existed when Larry started.